magepages/mpdocs/docs/name-your-price/index.md

 - **Status**:
   - Show the status of Bargain Price.
   - **Pending**: Admins are review and not yet accept the bargain price.
   - **Approved**: Admin approved the bargain price from customers.
-They can buy the products with bargain price in specific time allowed
+They can buy the products with bargain price in the specific time allowed
-  - **Rejected**: Admin does not agree with baragin price.
+  - **Rejected**: Admin does not agree with bargain price.
 Customers cannot buy products at that price
   - **Reject by customer**: When customer cancel Request
   - **Closed**: when Request has expired
 - **Order’s Id**: